MERGHERS Pilot: MeerKAT discovery of diffuse emission in nine massive Sunyaev-Zel'dovich-selected galaxy clusters from ACT: Conclusions

 \section{Conclusions}

+The MERGHERS survey is a planned project to observe a statistically significant number ($\sim$\,200) of galaxy clusters with MeerKAT, in order to probe the cosmic and mass evolution of diffuse cluster radio emission and cosmic magnetic fields.
+Observing a statistically significant number of clusters in a single observing season requires relatively short ($\lesssim\,1$\,hour) on-source times.
+We have presented the results of a MERGHERS pilot study which validates this as feasible, confirming MeerKAT's suitability for large cluster studies at L-band.

 In this work, we have carried out pilot observations of 13 SZ-selected galaxy clusters detected in the ACT DR5 maps, observing each cluster for less than two hours, with most being observed for only 24 minutes.
-Short observations can be susceptible to poor $uv$-coverage, which in turn negatively affects the point spread function and subsequently limits image quality.
-Our chosen observing strategy{, to be implemented in the full MERGHERS programme,} mitigates this risk by splitting a target's observation time into several smaller chunks, interspersed with observations of other clusters, so that a wider range of hour angle is covered for every target.
+Short observations can be susceptible to poor \emph{uv}-coverage, which in turn negatively affects the point spread function and subsequently limits image quality.
+Our chosen observing strategy, to be implemented in the full MERGHERS programme, mitigates this risk by splitting a target's observation time into several smaller chunks, interspersed with observations of other clusters, so that a wider range of hour angle is covered for every target.

-By mitigating sparse $uv$-coverage, and employing a range of modern data reduction and imaging techniques, {we reached or improved upon the predicted rms noise floor, based on our total time-on-source, for most target fields.
-However, for the fields which underwent 3GC processing, our final rms is higher by a factor of 1.1--1.9 compared to the predicted value.
+By mitigating sparse \emph{uv}-coverage, and employing a range of modern data reduction and imaging techniques, we reached or improved upon the predicted rms noise floor, based on our total time-on-source, for most target fields.
+However, for the fields which underwent 3GC processing, our final rms noise is higher by a factor of 1.1--1.9 compared to the predicted value.
 This is likely because theoretical noise estimates do not take into account bright source contamination.
-For future observations, for fields with significant bright sources in all-sky surveys, full-field modelling may be a preferred method for estimating required source integration times.}
+For future observations, for fields with significant bright sources in all-sky surveys, full-field modelling may be a preferred method for estimating required source integration times.
+Due to its several extended bright sources, the ACT-CL\,J0034.4$+$0225 field is a good candidate for testing such algorithms, as well as testing more advanced reduction techniques.